Padai Thalaivan

-Padai Thalaivan is a 2025 Indian Tamil-language action film directed by U. Anbu, starring Shanmuga Pandian Vijayakant and Yamini Chander in the lead roles.
+Padai Thalaivan is a 2025 Indian Tamil-language action adventure film directed by U. Anbu, starring Shanmuga Pandian Vijayakanth and Yamini Chander in the lead roles.
+Vijayakanth in the final acting on using AI Generated in a cameo appearance in this posthumous final film.
 The film has dialogues and screenplay written by Parthiban Desingu and produced by Jaganathan Paramasivam under his VJ Combines banner.
 The film also includes a supporting cast of Kasthuri Raja, Munishkanth, M.S.
 Bhaskar, Karudan Ram, Rishi Rithvik, A. Venkatesh, Yugi Sethu, Sreejith Ravi, Aruldoss and others in supporting roles.

 Padai Thalaivan released in theatres on 13 June 2025.